-For most of us, Borussia Dortmund’s Champions League win over Juventus in 1997 is simply a nice piece of football trivia we hope to use in that inevitable pub quiz question one day.
+For most of us, Borussia Dortmund’s Champions League triumph over Juventus in 1997 is simply a nice piece of football trivia we hope to use in that inevitable pub quiz question one day.

 Sandwiched between the great Milan, Ajax and Real Madrid sides of the late 1990s, it’s easy to glance over Dortmund’s name among past winners of club football’s biggest prize.